 A “Lightened Up” Cheesy Potato Casserole Recipe

-Now, I say “lightened up” because in my cheesy potato casserole experience, my version is healthier in comparison to the traditional recipe.
+Now, I say “lightened up” because in my cheesy potato casserole experience, this version is healthier in comparison to the traditional recipe.

 I didn’t go too light on the cheese though… I mean, CHEESE is in the title so I can only do so much here.

 But what I did do was come up with a lighter homemade sauce mixture, instead of using canned cream of chicken soup, making this recipe suitable for vegetarians.

 Just trust me, you’re gonna love it.

 - unsalted butter – this will be used to make the sauce, but also needed for the corn flakes topping.

-- flour – 1:1 gluten-free all purpose flour may be used.
+- flour – 1:1 gluten-free all purpose flour may be used as needed, if looking for a dietary friendly recipe.

-- onion powder, garlic powder & salt – for a little flavor enhancement.
+- onion powder, garlic powder & salt – for a little flavor enhancement, plus powdered seasonings are easy peasy.

 - unsweetened cashew milk or oat milk– you can also use the milk of your choice here.
-I like to balance out all the cheese with some non-dairy milk to lighten things up.
+I balanced out all of the cheese with a lightened up dairy free milk option.

 - Greek yogurt & sour cream – I am using both here because the yogurt can be a little tart.
 You can also use all sour cream.
 If using all greek yogurt, use whole milk, full-fat if possible.

-- packaged diced potatoes – I liked the bigger potatoes versus shredded hash brown style.
+- packaged diced potatoes – I liked the bigger potatoes versus shredded frozen hash browns style.

-- shredded cheese – feel free to use cheddar, sharp cheddar, white cheddar or colby jack here.
+- shredded cheese – feel free to use a mix here such as sharp cheddar cheese, Monterey Jack, colby, etc.

 - cubed cheese – This is where I told you I wasn’t really cutting back on the cheese because my family would probably disown me.
 My dad uses a mix of shredded and cubed, so that’s what I did here.
 Plus, who doesn’t want an extra glob of cheese the next time your fork finds the plate.